YottaYocta/MDParse/README.md

 # MDParse
-A Markdown to CSV parser for exporting Markdown notes to various flashcard/study apps
+A Markdown to TSV parser for exporting Markdown notes to various flashcard/study apps

 ## Target Features
   * analysis of depth of notes (specifically outlines) by number of tabs